 Staff Finding: The applicant proposes to construct individual garbage storage spaces for each unit as the size and dimension of the lot do not permit a typical garbage enclosure facility.
 As a condition of approval the garbage areas shall be screened from public view and be a minimum of 10' from the nearest adjacent residence.
-Staff recommends approval of this deviation from the standard code.
+This criterion is approved via SDR 6-21.